Naval Base Hawaii: History

-During World War II Naval Base Hawaii was given the codename Copper and Naval Station Pearl Harbor the codename Frey.
+During World War II Naval Base Hawaii was given the codename Copper and Naval Station Pearl Harbor the codename FRAY.
 The fear of Japan's aggression started at the end of World War I.

 After World War I in which Japan fought on the Allied side, Japan took control of German bases in China and the Pacific.
 In 1919, the League of Nations approved Japan's mandate over the German islands north of the equator.
 The United States did not want any mandates and was concerned with Japan's aggressiveness.
 As such Wilson Administration transferred 200 Atlantic warships to the Pacific Fleet in 1919.
 The Port of San Diego was too shallow to handle the battleships, so San Pedro Submarine Base became a Naval Base on August 9, 1919.
 San Pedro Submarine Base and Long Beach became fleet anchorage for the 200 ships.
 In 1940, President Roosevelt had the fleet at San Pedro moved and stationed at Honolulu's Naval Base Pearl Harbor due to Japanese war actions in China.
 While the United States was committed to Neutrality in the 1930s, Japan's aggression against China had caused concern.